zxTomw/HTN2024/README.md

 ## Inspiration

-As students, you probably all have played around with AI chatbots and (possibly) ran a couple homework problems through them.
-But, as you might have noticed, traditional chat bots have their drawbacks: 1. sometimes providing inaccurate information, and 2. not referencing the course material we want...
+As students, you probably have played around with AI chatbots and (possibly) ran a couple homework problems through them.
+But, as you might have noticed, traditional chat bots have their drawbacks:
+1. sometimes providing inaccurate information, and
+2. not referencing the course material we want...

 Our team believed in a solution where we could easily feed in course notes, textbooks, and a variety of personalized source material to learn and practice off of.
 This way, we can create much more accurate, course-based answers and practice material on the go!